Understanding Type Effectiveness

 - • Grass (burns easily)

-- • Bug (insects vulnerable to fire)
+- • Bug (insects fear fire)

 - • Ice (melts ice)